lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The referendum consists of three steps: setting the terms, polling (casting votes and ballots) and resolving the referendum.

-1. Choose the terms, if any, of the referendum.
+1. **Choose the terms**, if any, of the referendum.
 Cards that are used "during a political action" but "before votes and ballots are cast" are used at this time (after the terms are set).
-2. Polling.
+1. **Polling**.
 All Methuselahs may now cast any votes and ballots they have (see below) at this time, in any order.
 They call out their votes and ballots freely, and there is no obligation to cast votes or ballots.
 Once a vote or a ballot has been cast, however, it cannot be changed.
 The polling stage is completed only when all Methuselahs are finished casting votes and ballots (if you need a time limit, the players can agree to wait 15 seconds after the last vote or ballot cast to close the polling stage).
-3. Resolve the referendum.
+1. **Resolve the referendum**.
 If there are more votes for the referendum than against, the referendum passes, and the effects of the successful referendum take place.
 Otherwise, the referendum fails and has no effect.
    Tied referendums fail.